Nukaraju2003/Image_emotion_recognition_using_cnn/README.md

-# Emotion detection using deep learning
+# Emotion Detection from Facial Images Using Deep Learning: Classifying Emotions with a Deep CNN Trained on the FER-2013 Dataset

 ## Introduction